-Task 5, consisting of 2 items, was utilised to determine how competent the students were in evaluating other possible definitions for rhombi after the preceding learning experience.
-It was given to the students immediately after all the interviews were completed.
-This task comprised only written responses which were done by all the students at one sitting, though all the students had access to Sketchpad whilst answering these questions.
+Task 5, consisting of 2 items, was utilized to determine how competent the students were evaluating definitions for rhombi after in other possible the preceding learning after students immediately all the experience.
+It was given to the interviews were completed.
+This task comprised of only written responses which were done by all the students at one sitting though all the students had access to Sketchpad whilst answering these questions.
 A discussion of one of the items from Task 5 is provided below.

-Consider the following definition: "A rhombus is any quadrilateral with all sides equal, opposite sides parallel, and perpendicular and bisecting diagonals". a.
-What are your comments about this definition?
+Consider the following definition:

+"A rhombus is any quadrilateral with all sides equal, opposite sides parallel, and perpendicular and bisecting diagonals".

+- (a) What are your comments about this definition?

-- b.
-Is it a good definition? - c.
-If not, how would you change it?
+- (b) Is it a good definition?

+- (c) If not how would you change it?

-This item gives a correct but uneconomical description of a rhombus and therefore was designed to test the students' ability to recognise that the description is correct, but uneconomical (i.e. contains more information than necessary).
+This item gives a correct but uneconomical description of a rhombus and therefore was designed to test the students' ability to recognize that the description is correct, but uneconomical (i.e. contains more information than necessary).

-Fourteen out of 18 of the respondents recognised that this description was uneconomical (sufficient but has unnecessary properties).
-This item was also implicitly intended to evaluate the students' understanding of a "good" definition and it was encouraging to note that all fourteen students indicated that the description was not a good definition.
+Fourteen out of 18 of the respondents recognized that this description was uneconomical (sufficient but has unnecessary properties).
+This item was also implicitly students' understanding of а "good" definition intended to evaluate the and it was encouraging to note that all fourteen students indicated that the description was not a good definition.
 The following are typical examples: